 #5 Seattle Indie Coffee Failure

 It didn’t work.
 Unfortunately, the industry is too secretive here in Seattle.
 They do amazing work, but they only seem to talk to each other.
 Other enthusiasts here in Seattle feel the same as me.
 Instead of feeling appreciated, we feel disrespected.
-And it sad that it this way.
-But in the end, I realize that this isn’t my battle.
+And it is sad that it is this way.
+But in the end, I realized that this wasn’t my battle.

 #6 Cult of the Maybes